mansik15/TheCoursesApp/README.md

 # TheCoursesApp
-The Course App is prepared to display grid of courses available for students.<br />
+The Courses App is prepared to display grid of courses available for students.<br />
 What to expect:
-* Create a Gridview using Jetpeck Compose UI
+* How to create a Gridview using Jetpeck Compose UI